gnp-x/Porkbun-DNS-Updater/README.md

 # Porkbun DNS Updater

-Porkbun DNS Updater will update the IP address for all A records for your porkbun domain and subdomains if provided.
+Porkbun DNS Updater will update the IP address for all A records for your porkbun domain and subdomains based on the public IP of said machine.
 This is helpful for those that are self-hosting and don't have a static IP.

 It requires the bun* runtime, which you can install from https://bun.com.